verhagen/get-programming-with-nodejs/README.md

     vagrant box remove <name>

+## Adding the Code from the Books Lessons

+This will make the source code, as written by the author of the book [Jonathan Wexler](https://github.com/JonathanWexler), direct available in the virtual machine.

+On the host machine, goto the git project directory `get-programming-with-nodejs`.
+Inside this git project, clone the source code from the book, as git sub-module `exercise`:

+    git submodule add https://github.com/JonathanWexler/get-programming-with-nodejs.git exercise

+This will create a directory `exercise` which contains all the books units and lessons.

+Use `find` to see layout of the directory `exercise`

+    find exercise -maxdepth 2

+## Tools needed on local machine

+Some tools like a nice text editor [Atom](https://atom.io/) for JavaScript or [MongoDB Compass](https://docs.mongodb.com/compass/master/install/) for editing MongoDB content, are nice to have on your local (host) machine.

 ## Start Developing

 Once the virtual machine, created by Vagrant, is up, get inside it through `vagrant ssh` and goto the `/vagrant` directory.
 This directory is mounted from the host.